cepheus69/EFI_TRX40/README.md

 If you want to know more details about the quirk - MimoWhiteList，please see [Using DevirtualiseMmio](https://dortania.github.io/OpenCore-Install-Guide/extras/kaslr-fix.html#using-devirtualisemmio)

 ### Not the model of my cpu ?
-It justly figures out the model of your ryzen / threadripper cpu.
+Just figure out the model of your ryzen / threadripper cpu.
 You can fix the patches by yourselves according to [AMD_Vanilla](https://github.com/AMD-OSX/AMD_Vanilla).

 ### How can I do when my hardware is not included in list ?
-The list that displays various hardware is installed by myself, you could correct configuration file by yourself if you have other hardware.
+The list that displays various hardware is installed for myself, you could correct configuration file by yourself if you have other hardware.
 Similarly, if some hardwares which are displayed above is not installed on your machine.
 You could manually set related driver to disable status in configuration file.

 ### Why I211-AT did not get support ?
 I211-AT is not officially supported by Apple.
 There is no stable driver for this ethernet card now: